|

 Understanding Gota Fria (Cold Drop) and DANA: Valencia’s Seasonal Storms Explained

-These rapid and sometimes dangerous weather changes have historic significance.
-The 1957 Turia River flood was triggered by a DANA which caused the river to overflow.
-The disaster killed dozens of Valencia residents and led to the rerouting of the Turia River.
-For a detailed look into Valencia’s history with severe Gota Fria storms, check out Las Provincias’ summary of past incidents.
+These weather events have left a deep mark on Valencia’s history.
+The devastating 1957 Turia River flood, caused by a DANA, killed dozens and ultimately led to the rerouting of the river into today’s Turia Gardens.
+For a look back at other historic storms, see Las Provincias’ summary of past incidents.

 Photo by Ana Hidalgo Burgos on Pexels.com